Assessment issues

 • Any student who leaves the examination room without the permission of the invigilator will be deemed to have withdrawn from the examination and will not be readmitted to the examination room.

-• If a student wishes to communicate with an invigilator, he/she should raise his/her hand and wait until the invigilator is able to attend him/her.
+• If a student wishes to communicate with an invigilator, they should raise their hand and wait until the invigilator is able to attend.

-• No student will communicate with another student in the examination room or attempt to complete his/her script by unfair means.
+• No student will communicate with another student in the examination room or attempt to complete their script by unfair means.

 • In all cases, the exam rules of the awarding body will take precedence.